Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

-✓ Applied color #111827 to user search/new user container in dark mode ✓ Applied color #0F172A to main administration page background and user table card/body in dark mode ✓ Applied color #1E293B to container cards, tabs, and search header in dark mode ✓ Applied color #1E293A to user table header background in dark mode ✓ Applied color #1E40AF to active/selected tabs in dark mode ✓ Preserved original light theme colors unchanged across entire application
+✓ Applied color #111827 to user search/new user container in dark mode ✓ Applied color #0F172A to main administration page background and user table card/body in dark mode ✓ Applied color #1E293B to container cards, tabs, and search header in dark mode ✓ Applied color #111827 to all table headers background in dark mode ✓ Applied color #1E40AF to active/selected tabs in dark mode ✓ Preserved original light theme colors unchanged across entire application